mouadziani/laravel-mercanet/README.md

 // Required
 $mercanet->setTransactionReference('123456789');

-// By default the currency used is USD.
+// By default the currency used is EUR.
 If you wish to change it,
 // you may call setCurrency method to set a different currency before calling pay() method
-$mercanet->setCurrency('USD');
+$mercanet->setCurrency('EUR');

-// Optional, You can also call setLanguage method to change the default locale of checkout page
+// Optionally, You can also call setLanguage method to change the default locale of checkout page
 $mercanet->setLanguage('fr');

 // Required and it should be integer